-Cisco AI Readiness Index in the UAE: Strategies Outlined Amid Rising Urgency and Investment, Yet Deployment Challenges Persist
+Cisco AI Readiness Index In The UAE: Strategies Outlined Amid Rising Urgency And Investment, Yet Deployment Challenges Persist

+There is a relentless sense of urgency with 64% of companies saying they have a maximum of a year to get their AI strategies right or face potential negative impacts.

+Networks yet need to be equipped to meet AI workloads; only 14% of companies in the UAE report having the necessary GPUs to meet current and future AI demands.

-(MENAFN- Weber Shandwick) Dubai, United Arab Emirates, 28 January 2025: Cisco today announced findings from its latest AI Readiness Index, that reveals that 64% of organizations in the UAE have a strategy to deploy AI powered solutions in their organisation.
+Dubai, United Arab Emirates, January 2025: Cisco today announced findings from its latest AI Readiness Index, that reveals that 64% of organizations in the UAE have a strategy to deploy AI powered solutions in their organisation.
 The report highlights that despite increasing urgency in deployment and investment, businesses in the UAE face challenges in adopting, deploying, and fully leveraging AI.

 The Index is based on a double-blind survey of 7,985 senior business leaders from organizations with 500 or more employees across 30 markets, including UAE.
 These leaders are responsible for AI integration and deployment within their organizations.
 The Index is measured across six pillars: strategy, infrastructure, data, governance, talent, and culture.